 Start probability: MP.
 End probability: MP.

 Name Start End

 steerpoint type TGT IP -

 EWS mode !OFF & !STBY -

-IFF OFF -
+IFF OFF OFF

 RWR ON -

 master mode A-G !A-G

 FCR A-G -

 SMS CCRP LADD -

 sighting option VRP VIP -

-master arm OFF OFF
+master arm MASTER ARM MASTER ARM

 pickle 0 0

-master lights OFF NORM
+master lights OFF OFF

 wheel brakes OFF OFF

 landing gear RAISED RAISED

-ATT/FPM switch FPM -
+ATT/FPM switch ON -

-- The maximum airspeed for performing an A-G attack is 0.95 MACH. - The altitude should always stay above the minimum release altitude of the chosen armament.
+- The maximum airspeed for performing an A-G attack is 0.95 MACH. - The altitude should always stay above the minimum release altitude of the chosen armament. - The check of the caution panel should be done in the egress phase. - When the pilot looks at the DED in the egress phase it should be set to the F-ACK page.

-A.9 Guided attack
+A.10 Guided attack

 Name Value Priority Probability

-ingress
+ingr ess

-designate 1 $0/1^{}$ MP
+designate 1 0/1 MP

 slew 1 0 MP

-designate 1 $0/1^{}$ MP
+designate 1 0/1 MP

-engag e

-master arm MASTER ARM 1 VBP
+enga

 laser arm LASER ARM 0 VBP

 pickle 1 0.4 BP

 pickle 0 0/1 BP

-egres 5

-master arm OFF 1 BP
+egre

 laser arm OFF 0 VBP

 time independent

 A-LOW 1 0.5 VSP

-F-ACK 1 0.5 VSP
+F-ACK 1 0.6 VSP

-\ When bombing with LGB's locking the target is not necessary.

-\\ When bombing with LGB's the laser should be used to fix the target.
-This is not compulsory because the wingman can also fix the target with his laser.

-$\ast\ast\ast$ Releasing the pickle button is compulsory when the pickle button has been depressed.
+- \ When bombing with LGB's locking the target is not necessary. - \\ When bombing with LGB's the laser should be used to fix the target.
+This is not compulsory because the wingman can also fix the target with his laser. - \\\ Releasing the pickle button is compulsory when the pickle button has been depressed.